PyTis/audio_reviewer/src/audio_reviewer/future_features.rst

 * In the program settings, there could be a checkbox that basically says "Automatically open last project when program starts"

+* add actions menu, then add within it "move to KEEP", "move to REVIEW", "move to REMOVE", and "move to OTHER" menu items, so that hot-keys can be binded, to these actions.

 Bugs / Known Issues
 -------------------